vjcitn/BioconductorAnnotationPipeline/README.md

 Since we run R from the build dir, open `.bashrc` and adjust the alias to point to the current version of R, as well as the library dir.
-Mostly this means edit the last bit, which points to the R build dir.
+Mostly this means edit the last part of this alias, which points to the R build dir.

 ```sh
 alias R='R_LIBS_USER=~/R-libraries ~/R-4.0.2/bin/R'